 The Introduction section is for your general knowledge and is not to be taken as policy coverage criteria.
 The rest of the policy uses specific words and concepts familiar to medical professionals.
 It is intended for providers.
 A provider can be a person, such as a doctor, nurse, psychologist, or dentist.
 A provider also can be a place where medical care is given, like a hospital, clinic, or lab.
 This policy informs them about when a service may be covered.

 Policy Coverage Criteria

 Drug Medical Necessity

 Aliqopa (copanlisib) (IV Aliqopa (copanlisib) may be considered medically necessary

 infusion) for individuals with relapsed follicular lymphoma (FL) when

 the following criteria are met:

-Individual is 18 years of age or older
+The individual is aged 18 years or older

 AND